shaovoon/outline-text/README.md

 # Outline-Text

-This is GDI+ library for drawing text with outline in C++ MFC and C# Windows Form.
+This is GDI/GDI+ library for drawing text with outline in C++ MFC and C# Windows Form.

-Outline Text

 [Version 1 Tutorial](https://www.codeproject.com/Articles/42529/Outline-Text)